You are at the top of the page

 Downstairs the rooms are on a more human scale – this is where William III really lived, displaying his prized possessions and entertaining his favourite people.

-The closets contain paintings hung on ropes.
-It's a clever device – which allowed the King to re-hang them whenever the fancy took him.
+Among these prized possessions were paintings hung on ropes.
+A clever device which allowed the King to re-hang them whenever the fancy took him.
 They’re all pictures he particularly liked and give us a good idea of his taste.

 Explore what's on